Brian Mulroney: 1976 Progressive Conservative leadership election

 The Stanfield-led Progressive Conservatives lost the 1974 election to the Pierre Trudeau-led Liberals, leading to Stanfield's resignation as leader.
 Mulroney, despite never having run for elected office, entered the contest to replace him.
 Mulroney and provincial rival Claude Wagner were both seen as potentially able to improve the party's standing in Quebec, which had supported the federal Liberals for decades.
 Mulroney had played the lead role in recruiting Wagner to the PC party a few years earlier, and the two wound up as rivals for Quebec delegates, most of whom were snared by Wagner, who even blocked Mulroney from becoming a voting delegate at the convention.
-In the leadership race, Mulroney spent an estimated $500,000, far more than the other candidates, and earned himself the nickname 'Cadillac candidate'.
+In the leadership race, Mulroney spent an estimated $500,000, far more than the other candidates, and earned himself the nickname 'Cadillac candidate.'
 At the 1976 leadership convention, Mulroney placed second on the first ballot behind Wagner.
-However, his expensive campaign, slick image, lack of parliamentary experience, and vague policy positions did not endear him to many delegates, and he was unable to build upon his base support, being overtaken by eventual winner Joe Clark on the second ballot.
+His expensive campaign, slick image, lack of parliamentary experience, and vague policy positions did not endear him to many delegates, and he was unable to build upon his base support, being overtaken by eventual winner Joe Clark on the second ballot.
 Mulroney was the only one of the eleven leadership candidates who did not provide full financial disclosure on his campaign expenses, and his campaign finished deeply in debt.

 Business leadership (1976–1983)

 Mulroney took the job of executive vice president of the Iron Ore Company of Canada, a joint subsidiary of three major U.S. steel corporations.
 Mulroney earned a salary well into the six-figure range.
 In 1977, he was appointed company president.
 Drawing upon his labour law experience, he instituted improved labour relations, and, with commodity prices on the rise, company profits soared during the next several years.
-In 1983 Mulroney successfully negotiated the closing of the Schefferville mine, winning a generous settlement for the affected workers.
+In 1983, Mulroney successfully negotiated the closing of the Schefferville mine, winning a generous settlement for the affected workers.
 In the wake of his loss in the 1976 leadership race, Mulroney battled alcohol abuse and depression for several years; he credits his loyal wife Mila with helping him recover.
-In 1979, he permanently became a teetotaler.
+In 1979, he permanently became a teetotaller.
 During his IOC term, he made liberal use of the company's executive jet, frequently flying business associates and friends on fishing trips.
 Mulroney also maintained and expanded his extensive political networking among business leaders and conservatives across the country.
 As his business reputation grew, he was invited onto several corporate boards.
-He declined an offer to run in a Quebec by-election as a federal Liberal.